SerenitySoftware/cahoots/README.md

 Setup
 -----
 1. Clone this repository and `cd` into the clone's directory.
-2. Type `git submodule init`
+2. Run the command `git submodule init`.
-3. Type `git submodule update`
+3. Run the command `git submodule update`.
-4. Run vagrant up: `vagrant up` or `vagrant up --provider vmware_workstation` in the clone's root.
+4. Run the command `vagrant up` or `vagrant up --provider vmware_workstation` in the clone's root.

     ```
     $ vagrant up --provider vmware_workstation